marine-biomass-innovation/mbi-project/contact-us.md

 title: Contact Us
 ---

 ### Questions regarding the MBI Project?
-Suggestion or edit for the site?
+Suggestion or edit for this site?

 Send us an email at [mbi@grenfell.mun.ca](mailto:mbi@grenfell.mun.ca)